 iv) Commercial Considerations.

 Evidence of particular market-led or commercial considerations which required a particular level of capital being held by a CFC.
 These considerations may be linked to local regulatory requirements, but commercial judgement about market conditions, or concerns about particular transactions with independent counter-parties can also be taken into consideration.

 Unusual or exceptional commercial circumstances will typically be short term in nature and not part of the structural financing structure of the CFC.
 Groups will need to be able to demonstrate that the additional free capital was required to be held directly by the CFC, rather than it being a group capital requirement.
 These commercial factors will be need to be considered alongside other factors such as regulatory capital requirements in the CFC’s territory of residence and that of the group, and whether obtaining a tax advantage was a consideration in fixing capital levels.

 Evidence to whether there is a link between the level of capital held and UK tax considerations.
 The most obvious case would be a CFC holding capital which is then used to fund loans back to UK connected parties.
 If such arrangements are in place, it will be harder for the CFC to demonstrate that there is a commercial reason for the level of capital held.

 Annual Review Required

-Although the CFC capitalisation position will need to be assessed on an annual basis, it is anticipated that groups will discuss the application of Chapter 6 with their CCM - with appropriate support from the Foreign Profits team within CTIS where necessary.
+Although the CFC capitalisation position will need to be assessed on an annual basis, it is anticipated that groups will discuss the application of Chapter 6 with their CCM - with appropriate support from the Base Protection Policy Team within CSTD, Business Assets & International where necessary.
 Given the general terms adopted by the Chapter 6 legislation, it is expected that once the capitalisation of a CFC has been reviewed and agreed, the ongoing Chapter 6 position will be subject to a risk assessment approach for both sides.